sjitech/elasticsearch_kibana/README.md

 ## The cool things of elasticsearch/kibana6.2.2

-All available search keys and values are automatically listed in filter input dialog.
+- All available search keys and values are automatically listed in filter input dialog.
-All available search keys and top 5 values are automatically listed in panel.
+- All available search keys and top 5 values are automatically listed in panel.

-So you no longer need to input query language for normally.
+So you no longer need to input query language normally.

 Here are some snapshots: